-The foundational wildland fire management documents, the "Review and Update of the 1995 Federal Wildland Fire Management Policy (2001)" and the "Guidance for Implementation of Federal Wildland Fire Management Policy (2009)," highlight the concepts of risk and fire consequences by noting that: risk management underlies all fire management activities; those risks must be thoroughly understood; and the consequences of a wildland fire dictate the approach to fire response.
+Foundational wildland fire management documents such as the "Review and Update of the 1995 Federal Wildland Fire Management Policy (2001)" and the "Guidance for Implementation of Federal Wildland Fire Management Policy (2009)" highlight the concepts of risk and fire consequences by noting that: 1) risk management underlies all fire management activities; 2) those risks must be thoroughly understood; and 3) the consequences of a wildland fire dictate the approach to fire response.

 All wildfire presents inherent risks.
-The Wildland Fire Decision Support System (WFDSS) assists fire managers and agency administrators in making strategic and tactical risk-based decisions for wildfire incidents.
+The Wildland Fire Decision Support System (WFDSS)--an information technology-based decision support system-assists fire managers and agency administrators in making strategic and tactical risk-based decisions for wildfire incidents.
 WFDSS uses a deliberative risk analysis process to make informed risk-based decisions.
 Three risk components are analyzed: values, hazard, and probability.